 If you do not want a payment from this Settlement, but you want to keep any right you may have to sue or continue to sue Defendants and the other Released Defendant Parties on your own concerning the Released Claims, then you must take steps to remove yourself from the Settlement Class.
 This is called excluding yourself or “opting out.”
 Please note: if you decide to exclude yourself because you want to bring your own lawsuit to pursue claims alleged in the Action, you may want to consult with an attorney and discuss whether your individual claim would be time-barred by the applicable statutes of limitations or repose.
 Also, Defendants may terminate the Settlement if Settlement Class Members who purchased in excess of a certain amount of shares of Ubiquiti common stock seek exclusion from the Settlement Class.

 No. Unless you properly exclude yourself, you remain in the Settlement Class and you give up any rights to sue Defendants and the other Released Defendant Parties for any and all Released Claims.
 If you have a pending lawsuit, speak to your lawyer in that case immediately.
 You must exclude yourself from this Settlement Class to continue your own lawsuit.
-Remember, the exclusion deadline is November 27, 2017.
+The exclusion deadline was November 27, 2017.

 The Court ordered the law firms of Labaton Sucharow LLP and Robbins Geller Rudman & Dowd LLP to represent all Settlement Class Members.
 These lawyers are called Lead Counsel.
 You will not be separately charged for these lawyers.
 The Court will determine the amount of Lead Counsel’s fees and expenses, which will be paid from the Settlement Fund.
 If you want to be represented by your own lawyer, you may hire one at your own expense.